SusmithKrishnan/cpscan/README.md

 cpscan is a simple admin panel finder coded in python.
-The script actually bruteforce the possible directories and returns the HTTP response code. you can add your own directories by edithing "dir" file.
+The script actually bruteforce the possible directories and returns the HTTP response code. you can add your own directories by editing "dir" file.

 USAGE: